headwindz/headwindz.run/articles/Asynchronicity in JavaScript.md

 console.log(readOneSync(['filenotexist', 'b.txt'])); //b.txt
 ```

 The main problem with synchronous reading is that it will block the main thread and the looping of event queue.
 The program becomes unreactive if the reading is taking a long time to complete, especially when the file is large.
-Asynchronous reading can effectively avoid the problem, all we need to pay attention to is to deal with the order of file reading (i.e. read next file in the callback of the previsou reading function).
+Asynchronous reading can effectively avoid the problem.
+All we need to pay attention to is to deal with the order of file reading (i.e. read next file in the callback of the previous *readFile* call).

 ```javascript
 let fs = require('fs'),